Skip to main content

 4. Will or, failing that, declaration of heirs.

-5. Proof of having paid the Inheritance and Donations Tax for the amount of the refund.
+5. Proof of having paid the Inheritance and Gift Tax for the amount of the refund.

-6. Where applicable, Notarised Power of Attorney giving one of the heirs the right to receive the refund on behalf of all of them.
-This requirement may be replaced by a certificate from the Deposit Entity for the existence of an account opened in the same, which is owned by all the heirs.
+6. If applicable, a Power of Attorney authorizing one of the heirs to receive the refund on behalf of all of them.
+This requirement may be replaced by certification from the Depository Entity of the existence of an account opened in it, the ownership of which corresponds to all the heirs.

-This documentation must not be attached with the tax return, but must be presented in a separate document in the Tax Agency's Entry Records, or, failing that, wait for the Administration to require it.
+This documentation should not be attached to the declaration, but rather submitted in a separate document at the Tax Agency's Entry Registers, or, failing that, wait for the Administration itself to request it.